WallaceKelly/daml-project/README.md

 * When viewing error messages on the command line, [my Windows PowerShell Core terminal did not respect some of the character codes](./unrespected-char-codes.png).

-* It would be nice if [script error messages were available on the script results page](./error-msg-in-script-results.png).
+* ~It would be nice if [script error messages were available on the script results page](./error-msg-in-script-results.png).~ They are available on the Transaction View, which is sufficient.

 * Submitted [a PR to the docs](https://github.com/digital-asset/daml/pull/14924) regarding the new "[Visualizing Daml Contracts](https://docs.daml.com/tools/visual.html)" feature.